stvorl/basyn/README.txt

 3. The script operates on raw data and is unaware of filesystems.
 If syncing to an SSD, you have to TRIM manually on the receiving device afterward (using fstrim, for example)

 4. You can experiment with --buffer, --chunk, and --zlevel to balance CPU, traffic, and speed.
-However, your effective speed won’t exceed the maximum read/write rates of the source and detination devices or the maximum transter rate of network.
+However, your effective speed won't exceed the maximum read/write rates of the source and detination devices or the maximum transter rate of network.
 In fact, it may be even lower due to some issues with the script's asynchronous operation on both the local and remote machines.